dafny-lang/dafny/docs/HowToFAQ/FAQModuleNames.md

 {% include_relative FAQModuleNames.dfy %}
 ```

-There is discussion of defining synttax that names the top-level module, which would make an easy way to solve the above problem.
+There is discussion of defining syntax that names the top-level module, which would make an easy way to solve the above problem.
 See [this issue](https://github.com/dafny-lang/dafny/issues/2493).